Six summer reads from ShelterBox Book Club

 A Woman of Firsts is the story of a remarkable woman who stood up and spoke out, not just for herself but for all the women and girls who couldn’t.

-Edna Adan Ismail was the first Somali girl to study in Britain, the first Somali woman to drive, Somaliland’s first qualified midwife, and the First Lady of the Somali Republic before the violent coup which has caused decades of turmoil in the region.
+Edna Adan Ismail was the first Somali girl to study in Britain, the first Somali woman to drive, and Somaliland’s first qualified midwife.
+But she was also the First Lady of the Somali Republic before the violent coup which has caused decades of turmoil in the region.

 Since Somaliland’s self-declared independence in the early 90s, Edna has served as both the Minister of Family Welfare and Social Development and as their first female Foreign Minister.
 Alongside these accomplishments, she has continued to work as a midwife both in Somalia and Somaliland and around the world with the World Health Organisation.
 She was the inventor of the phrase ‘Female Genital Mutilation’ having experienced it as a child and has worked tirelessly for its abolition.
 Her proudest achievement is the founding and building of the Edna Adam Hospital in Hargeisa, training future generations in what has been hailed as one of the Horn of Africa’s finest university hospitals.